alterNERDtive/EDDiscovery-wiki/Translations.md

 EDDTest scantranslate c:\code\eddiscovery *.cs c:\code\eddiscovery\eddiscovery\translations\ 2 italiano-it  >c:\code\output.txt

+another:

-c:\code\eddiscovery\eddiscovery>eddtest scantranslate . *.cs Translations\ 2 italiano-it
+c:\code\eddiscovery\eddiscovery>eddtest scantranslate . *.cs Translations\ 2 italiano-it showerrorsonly

+without the translator:

+c:\code\eddiscovery\eddiscovery>eddtest scantranslate . *.cs . . . showrepeats

-Scan all .cs files under eddiscovery and its sub folders.
-Read in the italian translation files located at \..\translations (use a 2 level up search for the TLP files, see above).
+these scan all .cs files under the subfolder set, and its sub folders.
+Read in the italian translation files located at \..\translations\ (use the last slash) and use a 2 level up search for the TLP files, see above.
 Output results to output.txt

-You can use

-You should scan all of the code under c:\code\eddiscovery.
-It may be easier to do it a few sub folders at a time, instead of the whole thing.

 Options available, list after the italiano-it bit, are:

 * combine - Use one list for local IDs across all files.
 Use in the journal folder.
 Don't use elsewhere.
 * showrepeats - Show the repeats (they are normally removed)
-* showerrrorsonly - use then
+* showerrrorsonly - use with the translator, only show lines where the translator file does not match the found ID.

+You should scan all of the code under c:\code\eddiscovery.
+It may be easier to do it a few sub folders at a time, instead of the whole thing.

-It will scan all the .cs files for designer type entries and for .Tx statements and produce a set of results such as below:
+Once run, it will scan the .cs files for designer type entries and for .Tx statements and produce a set of results such as below:
 ```
 ///////////////////////////////////////////////////// AddOnManagerForm in AddOnManagerForm.Designer.cs
 AddOnManagerForm.buttonMore: "+" @ // OK